bramscher/konmashi/docs/# Project Brief2: Konmashi.md

 ## Introduction / Problem Statement

 Konmashi is envisioned as an intelligent SaaS platform designed to revolutionize content marketing by streamlining and amplifying the processes of ideation, production, and multi-channel publishing.
+At its core, Konmashi leverages a set of agentic personas—called **Kroids**—that act as specialized AI team members, each with a unique role in the content creation and management process.
+These Kroids are central to both the product concept and the user experience, appearing as selectable personas in the UI (sidebar, chat, etc.) and driving the platform's agentic workflows.

 The core problems Konmashi aims to solve are: